by Daniel J. Solove

 What must be done to comply with the CCPA?

-- Provide two or more ways for consumers to request information (except businesses operating exclusively online with a direct relationship to the consumer can use just email)
+- Provide ways for consumers to request information (except businesses operating exclusively online with a direct relationship to the consumer can use just email)

 - Train employees about how to administer consumer rights under the CCPA.

 - Can’t discriminate against consumers by denying goods or services or charging difference prices to consumers who exercise their CCPA rights.
 Exception: A business may do so if that difference is reasonably related to the value provided to the businesses by the consumer’s data.

 - Businesses must have a written agreement with the service providers to restrict use of personal information beyond specified purposes.

 - For transfers of personal information to third parties that aren’t service providers, there are strict restrictions on use of the data by these third parties.

 The training requirement specifically mentions that all employees responsible for handling consumer inquiries about privacy practices must be informed of the requirements of 1798.120 and 1798.135, which primarily focus on the sale of consumer personal information.